Give your Girl Scout the Great Outdoors Next Summer!

-Camp registrations for girls who sold more than 600 boxes of cookies will be accepted starting March 10.
+Camp registrations for girls who sold more than 600 boxes of cookies will be accepted before general registration (date announced in early 2015).
 Registrations for all camp sessions are on a first-come, first-served basis by postmark/order date at the Montgomery Service Center for Kamp Kiwanis and the Mobile Service Center for Camp Scoutshire Woods.

-Camp registrations for all girls will be accepted starting March 17.
+Camp registrations for all girls will be accepted starting (date announced in early 2015).
 Registrations for all camp sessions are on a first-come, first-served basis by postmark/order date at the Montgomery Service Center for Kamp Kiwanis and the Mobile Service Center for Camp Scoutshire Woods.

-If the sessions your daughter wants to attend are full, her name will be placed on a waiting list, and you will be notified by telephone or postcard if the session is cancelled.
-If the camper is applying for more than one session, a separate deposit is required per session.
+If the sessions your daughter wants to attend are full, her name will be placed on a waiting list, and you will be notified if a spot becomes available.

 Upon receipt of registration form and deposit, each registered camper will receive a packet with specific information and forms.
 You can conveniently make your deposit by using our online store (click the "Reserve Your Session" button by your camp session of choice).

-All remaining camp fees and forms are due on or before May 16.
-A late fee may apply after May 16.
+All remaining camp fees and forms are due on or before (date announced in early 2015).
+A late fee may apply after that date.

 Please note: Girl Scouts of Southern Alabama reserves the right to cancel and/or change the location of camp sessions at both Camp Scoutshire Woods and Kamp Kiwanis.
 If changes to our resident camp schedule occur, we will contact you as soon as possible.